plippe/blog/_posts/2018-12-01-taming-cats-eval.md

 }
 ```

 A way of overcoming the issue is with trampolines.
-A tail recursive function receives as argument a result, or a request.
-The result is the instant solution, like the `0`, and `1` from the Fibonacci solution.
-On the other hand, the request will return a result, or another request.
+A tail-recursive function receives as argument a result or a request.
+The result is the instant solution, like the `0` and `1` from the Fibonacci solution.
+On the other hand, the request will return a result or another request.

 ```scala
 sealed trait Trampoline[T]